-The book guides readers through practical concerns, such as gaining access and building rapport with offenders and those who monitor them; the types of correctional data that can be collected; informed consent process and research ethics; and the logistics of doing research.
-Through personal stories, “what if” scenarios, and case studies, as well as examples of real-world tools like checklists and sample forms, the authors share methods of how to overcome the obstacles that criminologists must face as they learn to work with those behind bars.
+The book addresses topics such as how to build rapport with offenders and those who monitor them; how to select from the many types of correctional data that can be collected; how to navigate the informed consent process and maintain research ethics; and how to manage the logistics of doing research.
+With personal stories, “what if” scenarios, case studies, and real-world tools like checklists and sample forms, the authors share methods of negotiating the complexities that researchers often face as they work with those behind bars.

-Kathleen A. Fox is Associate Professor in the School of Criminology & Criminal Justice at Arizona State University.
+Kathleen A. Fox is Associate Professor in the School of Criminology and Criminal Justice at Arizona State University.

-Jodi Lane is Professor in the Department of Sociology and Criminology & Law at the University of Florida.
+Jodi Lane is Professor in the Department of Sociology and Criminology and Law at the University of Florida.